classicfoo/fafs/README.md

 ![screenshot](https://github.com/classicfoo/fafs/assets/20607431/fdb6034b-5db6-4c65-bccc-de4ada5453fc)

 # Features
-- When right clicking, highlight the line underneath the cursor before showing context menu.
+- Right click > Copy Filename
+- Right click > Open in Explorer
-- Add touch command to context menu allowing user to send a file to the top of the list.
+- Right click > Touch (Command allow user to send a file to the top of the list).
+- Right click > Send to Archive (or press backspace to archive)
+- Right click > Spaces to Underscores (rename files by replaceing spaces with underscores)
+- Right click > Rename (Or Press F2 to rename a file/folder)
 - Add open in editor to context menu allowing user to open txt files in editor.pyw
-- Press F2 to rename a file/folder.
 - Open text files in editor program
-- Add send to archive in context menu (or press backspace to archive)
+- When right clicking, highlight the line underneath the cursor before showing context menu.

 # Todo
 - Add open in vscode in context menu